 In fact, their balance may even be essential for maintaining proper order.

-Inbound and outbound are the marketing parallels of these natural forces.
+Inbound marketing and outbound are the marketing parallels of these natural forces.

 Which Should I Do?